$50 OFF WILDLIFE REMOVAL

 Special Limited Offer

-1. For Economy Squirrel and Raccoon (usually for Condos and Townhomes with 45 day agreement One Way Door / and patch up to 3 holes $475 (with trapping purchase)
+1. For Economy Squirrel and Raccoon (usually for Condos and Town homes with 45 day agreement One Way Door / Trapping and patch up to 2 holes (with trapping purchase)

-2. For Squirrel and Raccoon (Single Family homes under 2500 sf) Trapping / Removal and Pest Proofing for a 90 day agreement $1450
+2. For Squirrel and Raccoon (Single Family homes under 2500 sf) Trapping / Removal and Pest Proofing for a 90 day agreement (with option to extend with our protection plan)

-3. For Squirrel and Raccoon (Single Family homes under 2500 sf) Trapping / Removal and Pest Proofing for a 1-year agreement $2350 (usually recommended with larger infestations and multiple seal up points)
+3. For Squirrel and Raccoon (Single Family homes under 2500 sf) Trapping / Removal and Pest Proofing for a 1-year agreement (usually recommended with larger infestations and a complete pest proofing service all areas above the soffit – gutter line up to the ridge)

 Call now for a Consultation and Inspection